mage-os/devdocs/installation-guide.md

 [http://chat.mage-os.org](http://chat.mage-os.org).

-## Another Option: Local Development with Warden
+## Option: Local Development with Warden

 If you're working on MacOS or Linux and want to install Magento locally, we highly recommend the docker-based dev environment [warden](https://warden.dev/).
 Follow the steps below after